 Welcome to Nitmiluk (Katherine Gorge) National Park

 Spectacular Katherine Gorge forms the backbone of the 2920-sq-km Nitmiluk (Katherine Gorge) National Park, about 30km from Katherine.
-A series of 13 deep sandstone gorges have been carved out by the Katherine River on its journey from Arnhem Land to the Timor Sea.
-It is a hauntingly beautiful place − though it can get crowded in peak season − and a must-do from Katherine.
+A series of 13 deep sandstone gorges have been carved by the Katherine River on its journey from Arnhem Land to the Timor Sea.
+It's a hauntingly beautiful place − although it can get crowded in peak season − and a must-do from Katherine.
 In the Dry the tranquil river is perfect for a paddle, but in the Wet the deep still waters and dividing rapids are engulfed by an awesome torrent that churns through the gorge.
-Plan to spend at least a full day canoeing or cruising on the river and bushwalking.

 The traditional owners are the Jawoyn Aboriginal people, who jointly manage Nitmiluk with Parks & Wildlife.
 The park was handed back to the Jawoyn in 1989; 'Nitmiluk' means 'Place of the Cicada Dreaming'.

 Nitmiluk Tours manages accommodation, cruises and activities within the park.